svalkiers/clusTCR/docs/analyzing/exploration.md

 ##### Training your own model

 You can also train your own model by creating a `ModelTraining` object.
-To do this, you will need to provide the following three arguments: features (see features page [ADD LINK]), results from the clustering and epitope data corresponding to the CDR3 sequences used for clustering.
+To do this, you will need to provide the following three arguments: features (see [features](./features.md) page), results from the clustering and epitope data corresponding to the CDR3 sequences used for clustering.

 ```python
 from clustcr import ModelTraining